A Fête Worse Than Death

 “Well, it was an accurate strike for someone who wasn't aiming,” Mrs. Poppet replied, her tone dripping with sarcasm.

 Ignoring Clementine's indignant protests, Mrs. Poppet led her with stalwart determination behind the tea tent.
-The WI ladies, sensing the gravity of the situation, quickly enforced a cordon to discourage any unseemly curiosity.
+The WI ladies, sensing the gravity of the situation, enforced a cordon to discourage any unseemly curiosity.
 The tension was palpable.

 “And most of all,” she declared, “this is for disrespecting the cakes.”